Pigcasso: Art career

-Pigcasso and Lefson were the first non-human/human collaboration to have held an art exhibition together, OINK, which took place at the V&A Waterfront in Cape Town in 2018.
-Subsequently, Pigcasso's works were displayed in art exhibitions in the Netherlands (2021); Germany (2022); the UK (2023); and China (2023/24).
-Pigcasso's artworks have been described as Abstract expressionism and have sold for millions of rand to collectors around the world.
+Pigcasso and Lefson were the first non-human/human collaboration to have held an art exhibition together, Oink, which took place at the V&A Waterfront in Cape Town in 2018.
+Subsequently, Pigcasso's works were displayed in art exhibitions from multiple countries including the Netherlands, Germany, the UK and China.
+Pigcasso's artworks have been described as abstract expressionism and have sold for millions of rand to collectors around the world.
 Three of her most famous pieces are Penguin, Snowman, and Mouse, each of which sold for $5,000 in 2021.
 A painting of Prince Harry that was sold to a Spanish buyer for £2,350 in 2021 also received global notoriety, because of its subject.
 Works by Pigcasso have been held by Jane Goodall, Rafael Nadal, Ed Westwick, and George Clooney.
 On 13 December 2021, a work by Pigcasso sold for £20,000, a record price for an artwork created by an animal.
 The 1.6x2.6 m canvas, titled Wild and Free, was purchased by German art collector Peter Esser, eclipsing the £14,000 American collector Howard Hong paid for a painting by Congo the chimpanzee.
 By the time of her death, Lefson had sold over $1 million worth of Pigcasso's paintings, with proceeds going towards the upkeep of the sanctuary where she lived.

 The relationship between Pigcasso and Lefson has been noted for igniting debate around the definition of art and animal creativity, while also drawing attention to the living conditions of farm animals around the world.
 Lefson stated that her aim is to educate the public about the devastating effects of animal husbandry on the welfare of animals and the environment in order to inspire a kinder, more sustainable world.